Jeaninney/09-ReadmeGenerator/README.md

 ## Usage

-No use
+The gitignore ignores the node modules.

 ## License

-This project is licensed under the GPL 3.0 license.
+This project is licensed under the MIT license.

 ## Contributing

-needs help
+There's nothing to know about contributing to this repo

 ## Tests